marcelduin/Micrio.Blogpost.wasm-v3/README.md

 But, that's only really nice to have.

-What I *am* suprised about, is that browsers don't have a native `gzip` API: since it's perfectly able to do it on the fly for downloading resources, it would make my JS another 12KB lighter.
+What I *am* surprised about, is that browsers don't have a native `gzip` API: since it's perfectly able to do it on the fly for downloading resources, it would make my JS another 12KB lighter.